If you are new to jPlayer, check out the Quick Start Guide.

 This option is normally changed through the full screen and restore screen buttons on the interface.
 The video will be displayed in true full screen mode if supported by the browser, otherwise the display will be full window.

-Changing the fullScreen option will change the fullWindow option to match it.
+option will change the fullWindow

-The exception to this rule is when WebKit Video is being used on iOS, where the fullWindow option will not be changed.
+The exception to this rule is when WebKit Video is being used on iOS, where the fullWindow

 The full screen mode uses the W3C Full Screen API, which means both the HTML and Flash solutions are displayed using this mechanism.
 This allows the GUI defined in the CSS to be used over the Flash while in full screen mode.
 Remember that the Flash has no GUI controls built into it, which is why it is not displayed full screen through the Adobe Flash plugin.